Python

 Writing a plugin

-Custom rules for Python can be added by writing a SonarQube Plugin and using Python analyzer APIs.
+Custom rules for Python can be added by writing a SonarQube Server Plugin and using Python analyzer APIs.
 Here are the steps to follow:

-Create a SonarQube plugin
+Create a SonarQube Server plugin

-- Create a standard SonarQube plugin project.
+- Create a standard SonarQube Server plugin project.

 pom.xml